 df.to_csv('google.csv', index=False, encoding='utf-8')

-Well, this approach is not scalable because Google will block all the requests after a certain number of connections.
+Well, this approach is not scalable because Google will block all the requests after a certain number of requests.
 We need some advanced scraping tools to overcome this problem.

 Limitations of scraping Google search results with Python

 Although the above approach is great if you are not looking to scrape millions of pages.
-But if you want to scrape Google at scale then the above approach will fall flat and your data pipeline will stop working.
+But if you want to scrape Google at scale then the above approach will fall flat and your data pipeline will stop working immediately.
+Here are a few reasons why your scraper will be blocked.

-• Since we are using the same IP for every request, Google will identify it later as a crawler and will ban the IP from accessing its services.
+- Since we are using the same IP for every request, Google will ban your IP, which will result in the blockage of the data pipeline.

-With Scrapingdog’s Google Scraper API, you don’t have to worry about proxy rotations or retries.
+The solution to the above problem will be using a Google Search API like Scrapingdog.
+With Scrapingdog you don’t have to worry about proxy rotations or retries.
 Scrapingdog will handle all the hassle of proxy and header rotation and seamlessly deliver the data to you.

 You can scrape millions of pages without getting blocked with Scrapingdog.
 Let’s see how we can use Scrapingdog to scrape Google at scale.